mayank1101/mayank1101.github.io/_posts/2025-12-20-pytorch-foundation-part2.md

 ```

 **Key points:**
-- Only active during training (`model.train()`)
+- Only active during training (`model.train()`).
-- Automatically scaled by 1/(1-p) to maintain expected sum
+- Automatically scaled by 1/(1-p) to maintain expected sum.
-- Prevents overfitting by reducing co-adaptation
+- Prevents overfitting by reducing co-adaptation.

 ### Activation Functions

 Non-linear activations are essential for neural networks to learn complex patterns.
+Here are some common ones:

 ```python
 # ReLU: Most common activation